-While for the southern part there is a tower with a height of up to 73 meters.
+While for the southern part, there is a tower with a height of up to 73 meters.
 This mosque is so thick with Mamluk architecture.
 This style became a representation of the Mamluk Islamic dynasty that had ruled Egypt and Syria throughout the 13th century.
-Abu Abbas al-Mursi Mosque is located in the Anfoushi area of Alexandria.
+Abu Abbas al-Mursi Mosque located in the Anfoushi area of Alexandria.

 Alexandria Great Library

 That is a recommendation for tourist attractions in Egypt that must be visited because most of them are religious tourism and cultural history.
-For those who are curious, maybe you can try a tour to the area above.
+For those who are curious, maybe you can try a tour of the area above.